argonai/git-workshop/README.md

 - [ ] Merge `development` into `hotfix-hobbies`

 #### Resolving merge conflicts
 Merging can be a very powerful tool and GIT does a lot of things for us.
 However, sometimes Git cannot figure out how to merge certain changes.
 This is called a merge conflict and these can be a bit troublesome to figure out how to fix.
+These issues tend to be more common when you are working as a team.

 Having a good branching strategy can alleviate a lot of these problems to begin with.
 However, now we will intentionally cause a merge conflict, and look at how to fix this.

 - [ ] On the `development` branch, change the first line of the `hobbies.md` file to the following and commit this:
 ```md